"Please Don't Shoot The Messenger!"

 Currently, most Town Criers are officially appointed by the Mayor, a Town Council or by an historical group.
 Generally the style of uniforms is authentic and often date back to the 17th Century.
 Traditionally, the Town Crier's robes are historically similar to those of the mayor from that period, and uniforms are usually designed, incorporating the colours and heritage of the Crier's town.
 The choice of uniform is not limited to these robes, many appearing in the dress of a constable, military officer, voyageur, gentlemen or lady, or other selection.
 If worn, the ceremonial tricorne hat is adorned with curling feathers, a traditional representation of the quills used by earlier town criers to write their proclamations.

 Announcements are always preceded by the traditional "Oyez!
 Oyez!
-Oyez!" (which is "Listen!" or "Hark!" in ancient French) and conclude with "God Save The Queen!" or (where this Crier works) “God Bless Canada!”
+Oyez!" (which is usually reported to mean "Listen!" or "Hark!" in ancient French.
+If truth be told, "Oyez" can be found in the book of Isaiah.
+Chapter 55, verse 1 begins with a Hebrew phrase pronounced "Oyez-Ho".
+"Oyez-Ho, take notice of it.
+He that has ears to hear let him hear."
+It is often translated as "Come" or "Gather near.") and conclude with "God Save The Queen!" or (where this Crier works) “God Bless Canada!”
 To gather onlookers, a bell is sounded by the bell-man for the traditional three rings that open a proclamation.
 This attention-getting device is often replaced by hunting horns, bugles, fifes, drums, pots-pans or pipers, all of which share in the heritage traditions of the crier.

 Although we have access to many different, almost instant, types of communication these days there is still a place for “communication with a human face”.
 Town criers are used to lead parades, open supermarkets, launch ships, attend official functions and act as ambassadors of good will on any occasion when a flamboyantly dressed character can be deployed to draw attention to what is happening.